qfwc258/circuidipity/content/2015-01-29-run-a-raspberry-pi-from-external-usb-storage.rst

 :date: 2015-01-29 01:05:00
 :slug: run-a-raspberry-pi-from-external-usb-storage
 :tags: raspberry pi, raspbian, linux, networks
-:modified: 2015-01-31 22:41:00
+:modified: 2015-02-05 17:21:00

-`Raspberry Pi Home Server Hack #0 >> <http://www.circuidipity.com/raspberry-pi-home-server.html>`_ I am exploring the use of my Raspberry Pi as a 24/7 uptime `home server <http://www.circuidipity.com/raspberry-pi-home-server.html>`_, and one of the hacks I wish to add is using Pi as a cheap and cheerful **network attached storage** (NAS) device.
+`Raspberry Pi Home Server Hack #0 >> <http://www.circuidipity.com/raspberry-pi-home-server.html>`_ I am exploring the use of my Raspberry Pi as a 24/7 uptime `home server <http://www.circuidipity.com/raspberry-pi-home-server.html>`_, and one of the hacks I wish to add is using Pi as a cheap and cheerful `network attached storage (NAS) <http://www.circuidipity.com/nas-raspberry-pi-sshfs.html>`_ device.
 Hmmm...
 How about using that USB hard drive I connect for NAS and move over the Pi root filesystem and run it from there as well?
 I imagine an always-on Pi would enjoy more robust performance from a hard drive than an SD card.

 Thanks to all the contributors `on this discussion thread <http://www.raspberrypi.org/forums/viewtopic.php?f=29&t=44177>`_ I put my plan in motion using: